top of page

 7. Overview of the system

 Lean software management is used to optimize the entire development and management process, not just a few steps.
 Therefore, when you are applying lean principles, do so with the whole team and product in mind.
 The goal of lean is to remove elements that do not add value while making sure that the team has flexibility throughout the entire process.
 Lean is a holistic approach that does not work without respect and communication.
+Read More: 10 Must-Know Product Hunt Tips for an Impactful Launch

-Why does lean work so well?
+Why does Lean work so well?

 Since Toyota, there have been many iterations of lean such as TQM (total quality management), JIT (just in time), Six Sigma, etc. Each type of framework used different combinations of lean practices.
 Since lean is a philosophy, you can implement lean in varied industries and departments.
 Therefore, you can translate lean from manufacturing to business and software management.